Thomascountz/thomascountz/_posts/2018-03-23-perceptrons-in-neural-networks.md

 * The “threshold” is moved to the other side of the equality and labeled b for “bias.”

-* The summation and bias are added together and compared to to 0.
+* The summation and bias are added together and compared to 0.

 This new way of comparing to 0, offers us a new way of thinking about these artificial neurons.
 We can think of the bias, now, like a predictor of how easily our neuron will *activate*, or produce 1 as an output.
-A neuron with a large biases will indicate that it will “fire” more easily than the same neuron with a smaller bias.
+A neuron with a large bias will indicate that it will “fire” more easily than the same neuron with a smaller bias.

 Lastly, pseudocode might look something like this: